leonisandes/kinesalite/README.md

 focussed<a href="#focussed"><sup>1</sup></a> on correctness and performance, and built on LevelDB (well, [@rvagg](https://github.com/rvagg)'s awesome [LevelUP](https://github.com/rvagg/node-levelup) to be precise).

-The Kinesis equivalent of [dynalite](https://github.com/mhart/dynalite).
+The Kinesis V2 equivalent of [kinesis](https://github.com/mhart/kinesalite).
+I only added a new feature "initialStreams" thanks you [@mhart](https://github.com/mhart).

 To read and write from Kinesis streams in Node.js, consider using the [kinesis](https://github.com/mhart/kinesis) module.